-The 1956 model year started with two versions of the 265 motor.
+The 1956 model year started with two versions of the 265ci motor.
 There was the standard two-barrel motor (165 hp), and a Rochester four-barrel version (210 hp).
 High-lift cams were soon introduced to capitalize on the free-flowing characteristics of the motor.

 In mid-year, Chevrolet introduced the 265 "Power-Pack" engine.
 This option included dual WCFB Carter four-barrels on an aluminum intake manifold and a mechanical lifter camshaft.
 With a compression ratio of 9.25:1, the little 265 was now pushing 225 horsepower.

 A second dual-quad motor, producing 240 horsepower, was offered in the Corvette only.
 This was achieved by raising engine compression (9.25:1 to 10.3:1) and installing a new high-lift camshaft.
 The Duntov-designed cam, part #3734077, was a popular item at the Chevy parts counter.

 Read: Camshaft Selection Guide